digbmc/dssf-syll/_weeks/02-data.md

 - What was challenging?
 - What questions do you still have / What will you do to improve tomorrow?

+\* Reminder: bring headphones to use for the project meeting tomorrow!

 ---

 ## Tuesday